TcOpenGroup/TcOpen/docs/Conventions.md

 ex. bBooleanProperty, BooleanProperty p_BooleanProperty

 ## Fluent Interfaces
-It is possible in TwinCAt to create classes with fluent interfaces by returning an instance of the class (THIS^ in TwinCAT) in each method.
+It is possible in TwinCAT to create classes with fluent interfaces by returning an instance of the class (THIS^ in TwinCAT) in each method.
 This allows chaining method calls together.
 An example of this can be seen in Gerhard Barteling's blog post <https://www.plccoder.com/fluent-code/>.
 This offers a very clean interface and usage pattern, especially in utility classes.